 When a brand gets its tone of voice right, it can be a game changer.
 Take Wendy’s, the American fast food chain.
 It’s become popular for its informal – verging on rude – social media presence, with repeated requests from Twitter followers to be ‘roasted’.
 The brand made this bold change to better resonate with its target audience.
 In other words, its tone of voice is the customer – it’s human.

-We think tone of voice is going to change this year – pretty drastically.
-In fact, it’s already happening.
-Almost 12 months into a global pandemic, we’re living in a completely different world.
-We’re working remotely, with pixelated colleagues who by their background appear to be in space (translation: we need human interaction).
-We’re no longer commuting surrounded by ties and briefcases – the sense of the corporate world has been turned on its head (translation: no more jargon – we need to be able to relate).
-We’ve been living in loungewear and pyjamas for the best part of the year (translation: goodbye formal, hello informal).
-And we’ve been shouldering the emotional weight of almost apocalyptic headlines from all around the world (translation: we need empathy and compassion – desperately).
-And let’s not forget that come 20th January, the inauguration of President-Elect Joe Biden, one of the world’s superpowers will be leading global conversations with more empathy and relatability, on topics like inclusion and climate change which were, some would say, ignored over the past four years.
-This in turn is likely to have a trickle-down effect on all sorts of businesses and how they choose to communicate.
+We think tone of voice is changing – pretty drastically.
+We’re living in a post-lockdown world.
+We’re still largely working remotely, with pixelated colleagues who by their background appear to be in space (translation: we need human interaction).
+Less and less are we commuting surrounded by ties and briefcases – the sense of the corporate world has been turned on its head (translation: no more jargon – we need to be able to relate).
+We’ve been living in loungewear and pyjamas for the best part of two years (translation: goodbye formal, hello informal).
+And we’ve been shouldering the emotional weight of almost apocalyptic headlines from all around the world, from Covid to the war in Ukraine (translation: we need empathy and compassion – desperately).
+All this is likely to have a trickle-down effect on all sorts of businesses and how they choose to communicate.

 But what we’re marketing hasn’t changed, nor have the core principles of content marketing.
 It’s the way we’re marketing that’s evolving.
-2020 threw the deck of cards in the air, and 2021’s about rebuilding the tower – differently.
-There are so many more conversations to have this year.
-We saw a boom in new projects in just the first week of January; in a world where human engagement is more important than ever, it’s clear that clients are realising that this interaction needs to happen through content.
+The pandemic threw the deck of cards in the air, and now it's about rebuilding the tower – differently.
+There are so many more conversations to have.
+We saw a boom in new projects as we began to emerge from a world of lockdown; in a world where human engagement is more important than ever, it’s clear that clients are realising that this interaction needs to happen through content.